jhonatantft/affiliate-marketing-program/README.md

 Note: The difference between exec and run is that, exec executes the command within the running container and run will spin up a new container to run that command.
 So if you want to run only the tests without docker-compose up, you may do so by running `docker-compose run -e MONGODB_URL=mongodb://mongo:27017/noobjs_test node npm test`

+## Explore and manipulate your MongoDB data

+You can use a GUI like [MongoDB Compass](https://www.mongodb.com/articles/compass) to visually explore your data.

+Note: Don't forget to create credentials to your database

 ## License

 MIT